DOWNLOAD FREE EBOOK

 - They speak to all of the relevant witnesses settlement discussions.
 In some cases, the legal teams can come to an agreement.

 - Other times, they bring in a mediator in an attempt to settle the case outside of court.

 5: Go to Trial

 If mediation does not result in an amicable outcome, the court will oﬃcially schedule your case for trial.

 - Depending on the speciﬁcs of your case, the trial could be over in one day, or it could stretch out for a few weeks or more.

 - It could even get rescheduled even after a date is set to accommodate the judge’s schedule.

 The court will deliver an outcome and award a settlement if appropriate.

-A contingency fee is paid to your attorney after the money is collected.
+A contingency fee is paid to your lawyer after the money is collected.
 If no money is collected, the client is not responsible for any fee to the lawyer.
 TIP: Make sure you have a contingency fee contract upfront.